edmundmok/addressbook-level2/doc/UserGuide.md

 ### Adding a person: `add`
 Adds a person to the address book<br>
+Note that address must follow the format (must contain all fields): a/BLOCK, STREET, UNIT, POSTAL_CODE <br>
 Format: `add NAME [p]p/PHONE_NUMBER [p]e/EMAIL [p]a/ADDRESS [t/TAG]...`

 > Words in `UPPER_CASE` are the parameters, items in `SQUARE_BRACKETS` are optional,